snhrayk/snhrayk/README.md

 # WELCOME TO MY PAGE <3
 <p>
   Hi!
 I'm Sunahara Ayaka.<br>
-  I'm a vocational school student and currently studying WEB.
+  I'm a vocational school student and currently studying Web.<br>
   I want to be a frontend engineer who can also design.
 </p>
 <p>★゜・。。・゜゜・。。・゜☆゜・。。・゜゜・。。・゜★ ゜・。。・゜゜・。。・゜☆゜・。。・゜゜・。。・゜★</p>